KeithSloan/FreeCAD_Python_GDML/README.md

 ## GDML Import

-On opening of a GDML file the appropriate FreeCAD implemeneted python Object is created for each solid
+On opening of a GDML file the appropriate FreeCAD implemented python Object is created for each solid

 ## GDML Object creation